The Tapping Evidence Base

 29 elite Iranian taekwondo athletes were split into a group that added tapping to their training and a group that trained normally.
 The athletes who tapped reported feeling less anxious before competition and showed lower levels of the stress hormone cortisol in their saliva, along with more self-confidence, compared to those who didn't tap.
 It's a small study of a very specific athletic population, so it's a useful early signal rather than a broad conclusion.

-After ten EFT sessions, the intervention group showed reductions in cognitive and somatic competitive anxiety and salivary cortisol, and increased self-confidence, compared with the training-only control group; exact numeric values were not available in the sources checked.
+After ten EFT sessions, the intervention group showed reductions in cognitive and somatic competitive anxiety and salivary cortisol, and increased self-confidence, compared with the training-only control group.

 Sports confidence and critical incident intensity after a brief application of Emotional Freedom Techniques: A pilot study